The Westchester Faculty Council is committed to the future health and growth of a University to which we are all committed.

 The Undergraduate programs offer the opportunity to educate students for life.
 We have five specific schools for such education, all of which require a common arts and sciences core.

-1. The Dyson School of Arts and Sciences opens its students to an appreciative experience of life; the school also offers courses of studies which educate students for specific endeavors such as video/audio production and the theater.
+1. The Dyson College of Arts and Sciences opens its students to an appreciative experience of life; the school also offers courses of studies which educate students for specific endeavors such as video/audio production and the theater.

 2. The Lubin School of Business directs its students to professional accounting, general accounting, finance, management, marketing, and general business studies.